How to Size a Bike for Your Child

 Learning how to size a bike for your child is not the same as sizing a bike for yourself.
 You will need specific measurements when sizing an adult bike for yourself.
 Those measurements include your height, reach, inside leg length, and things change up if you’re a man or a woman.

 Women have a different build than men, meaning men require a different build than women.
 But kids don’t require all of those measurements.
-However, there are still some measurements you will need.
+However, you will still need some measurements.

 Sizing a Bike for a Kid